oscar-system/Oscar.jl/docs/src/PolyhedralGeometry/Polyhedra/pg_polyhedra_constructions.md

 ## Named polyhedra
-Some commonly used polyhedra are able to be constructed by name.
-For example
+For some commonly used types of polyhedra, dedicated constructors are provided:

 ```@docs
 simplex